replicatedhq/troubleshoot/design/standard-interfaces.md

 ## High-Level Design

 To help address standard access to API data, troubleshoot will start an api server backed by etcd which collectors can then use to store collected information rather than writting to custom on-disk locations.
-This will allow collectors to have use the standard API to both collect (from the live API server) and store (to the ephemeral troubleshoot API server) data.
+This will allow collectors to use the standard API to both collect (from the live API server) and store (to the ephemeral troubleshoot API server) data.
 Storing data directly in etcd will allow troubleshoot to later serve up this same information by again starting an api-server and etcd using the previously collected etcd data store.
 This should remove almsot all maitnance from troubleshoot for implementing API calls to access the collected information.

 There will also be information that is desired to be stored that doesn't have any native representation in the api-server today.
 Examples could include customer collectors which execute into containers and extensions like [metrics server](https://github.com/kubernetes-sigs/metrics-server).
 These components can be addressed using the built in [Kubernetes API Aggregation Layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) which is how `metrics server` itself works to extend and provide api based access to node information.
 By registering additional API extensions troubleshoot plugins can implement both a collection and an API for retrieving custom information which is accessible and revisioned in the same fashion as the rest of the api-server.